EPA Halts Biggest Proposed Mountaintop Removal Mine

 Statement from Sierra Club Director of Environmental Quality Ed Hopkins

-Washington, D.C. -- The U.S. Environmental Protection Agency (EPA) today moved to veto a Clean Water Act permit for the nation’s largest proposed mountaintop removal coal mining site, the Spruce No. 1 Mine in Logan County, West Virginia.
+Washington, D.C. -- The U.S. Environmental Protection Agency (EPA) today announced plans to “veto” a Clean Water Act permit for the nation’s largest proposed mountaintop removal coal mining site, the Spruce No. 1 Mine in Logan County, West Virginia.

 In response the Sierra Club's Director of Environmental Quality, Ed Hopkins, issued the following statement: